 Foods high in sodium can cause increased blood pressure and has been linked to thyroid dysfunction.
 Additionally, a lot of soy sauce is produced using a highly chemical process.

 I’ve developed a lot of interest in Asian food since the beginning of the year, which has led to including soy sauce in my diet.

-While not having the exact same taste as soy sauce, it provides a good balance to dishes and isn’t as salty as regular sodium sauce.
+While not having the exact same taste like soy sauce, it provides a good balance to dishes and isn’t as salty as regular sodium sauce.
 It’s a dark and rich colour as well.

-- Coconut aminos is gluten free.
+- Coconut aminos is gluten-free.

-- It’s suitable for vegans.
+- Coconut aminos is suitable for vegans.

-- It has a low-glycemic index (GI of 35).
+- Coconut aminos has a low-glycemic index (GI of 35).